March 14, 2025

 |

-NYISO is still working on getting clarification on President Donald Trump’s pending 10% tariff on energy imports, Mark Seibert, manager of ISO member relations, told the Liaison Subcommittee
+NYISO still is looking for clarification on President Donald Trump’s pending 10% tariff on energy imports, Mark Seibert, manager of ISO member relations, told the Liaison Subcommittee

 ISO Still Working on Trump Tariff Clarity

-The Board of Directors “has authorized [NYISO] to seek any tariff authority necessary to comply with legal obligations that may be imposed on it,” Seibert said.
+The Board of Directors “has authorized [NYISO] to seek any tariff authority necessary to comply with legal obligations that may be imposed on it,” Oates said.
 “Management is working through these issues internally and with members of the ISO/RTO community,” and with FERC.
 (See NYISO Assessing Impact of Trump’s Canada Tariff on Electricity Market.)

-He also said the ISO had not yet received any guidance from “anyone down in D.C,” as Kevin Lang, representing New York City, put it.
+Oates said the ISO would address the issue in detail with stakeholders Feb.
+25. He also said the ISO had not yet received any guidance from “anyone down in D.C,” as Kevin Lang, representing New York City, put it.

 Clean Path